-Cash, Cash Equivalents and Investments- The District's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date of acquisition.
+Cash, Cash Equivalents and Investments-The District's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date of acquisition.
 New York State law governs the District's investment policies.
 Permissible investments include obligations of the United States Treasury, U.S. government agencies, repurchase agreements and obligations of New York State or its localities.
-The District had no investments at June 30, 2018; however, it is the District's policy to report investments at fair value when applicable.
+Investments are stated at fair value in accordance with GASB.
+Investments are recorded at fair value in accordance with GASB.

-Restricted Cash and Cash Equivalents-Restricted cash and cash equivalents represents amounts to support fund balance restrictions, unspent proceeds of debt, unearned revenues, and amounts held on behalf of others.
+Restricted Cash, Cash Equivalents and Investments-Restricted cash, cash equivalents and investments represents amounts to support fund balance restrictions, unspent proceeds of debt, unearned revenues, and amounts held on behalf of others.